 In 2005 Ruane was named the Bridgeport Sportsperson of the Year for his contributions to the Bridgeport community.
 He is credited as the Bridgeport native who had the “most positive impact on the sports community” for the year.

-Mike, a 1992 graduate of Alverina College, and his wonderful wife, Tina, currently reside in Stratford, CT.
+Mike, a 1992 graduate of Alvernia University in Reading, Pa., and his wonderful wife, Tina, currently reside in Stratford, CT.